ormorteey/Nigerian-Yellow-Fever-Data-Aanalysis/README.md

-# Nigerian-Yellow-Fever-Data-Aanalysis
-To understand the knowledge and practices in Rivers, Nigeria on the prevention and control the spread of yellow fever virus.
-Exploratory Data Analysis and Logistic regression were performed
-•	To determine areas to channel resources such as monetary budget on sensitization of the community on yellow fever
-•	To understand the most affected communities with the outbreaks and able to provide adequate solutions
+<p><b>Data Scientist Volunteer, June 2021</b></p>

+<p><b>Nigerian Institute of Medical Research</b></p>

+<p><ul><li>Performed statistical analysis to help policymakers make data-driven decisions that would impact the health of the citizenry</li>
-•	To understand the demographic and socio-economic variables contributing to the outbreaks
+  <li>Explored data to determine how demographic and socio-economic variables contribute to the ways residents of the affected communities relate to yellow fever </li>
-•	To determine the demographic variables and socio-economic variables (such as level of education and economic status) that contribute to the exposures of the community members to the virus, and their knowledge of the virus
+ <li>Identified that variables such as level of education, housing options, family size, and job options largely contributed to the community members’ exposure to the virus.</li>

-Due to small sample size, asymptotic analysis was performed using Likelihood ratio test to determine the effect size.
+<li>Performed asymptotic analysis using Likelihood ratio test to determine the effect size due to small sample</li>

-Data Collection Technique
-Data was collected using sampling surveying to obtain information from respondents on the knowledge of yellow fever (causes and symptoms), treatment practices of the virus, perceptions and utilization of the preventive practices, and the kind of treatments they deem fit.
+<li>Provided recommendations that led to a change in government policies around treatment choices, sensitizations, and prevention methods.</li></p>